pankajku-iiit/algpred3/README.md

 ## 📌 Introduction

 **AlgPred3** is developed to identify allergenic potential of peptides and proteins based on their primary sequence.
 It integrates feature-based machine learning approaches with curated allergen datasets to provide robust predictions.

-The tool supports:
+🔗 Visit the web server for more information: [Algpred3](https://webs.iiitd.edu.in/raghava/algpred3/) The tool supports:

 * **Prediction of allergenic peptides**